 TWO SUMMER INTERNSHIPS (CAPITOL HILL AND OVERSEAS AT U.S. EMBASSIES) Rangel Fellows will participate in two internships.
 The first, an internship working on international issues for Members of Congress in Washington, D.C., will occur in the summer after being selected and before the first year of graduate study.
 The second will be an overseas internship in a U. S. Embassy that takes place during the summer between the first and second years of graduate study.

 MENTORING Each Fellow will receive mentoring from a Foreign Service Officer throughout the duration of the fellowship as well as during his/her early employment at the State Department.

 CURRICULUM Fellows must obtain graduate degrees in international affairs or a related subject such as economics, history, political science, public administration, communications, public policy, business administration or foreign languages at a graduate or professional school approved by the Rangel Program.
 Studies in law do not satisfy this requirement.
 Applicants apply to two-year graduate programs at U.S. universities simultaneously with their application to the Rangel Program.

 EMPLOYMENT/CONTRACTUAL OBLIGATIONS Fellows who successfully complete the Rangel Program and Foreign Service entry requirements will receive appointments as Foreign Service Officers.
-Each Rangel Fellow who obtains a master's degree is committed to a minimum of three years of service as a Foreign Service Officer.
-Candidates who do not successfully complete the Rangel Program and the subsequent three year service obligation may be subject to a reimbursement obligation.
+Each Rangel Fellow who obtains a master's degree is committed to a minimum of five years of service as a Foreign Service Officer.
+Candidates who do not successfully complete the Rangel Program and the subsequent five year service obligation may be subject to a reimbursement obligation.